Vision-CAIR/LTVRR/README.md

 The section provides the command-line arguments to train our relationship detection models given the pre-trained object detection models described above.

-DO NOT CHANGE anything in the provided config files(configs/xx/xxxx.yaml) even if you want to train with less or more than 8 GPUs.
+DO NOT CHANGE variable `NUM_GPUS` in the provided config files(configs/xx/xxxx.yaml) even if you want to train with less or more than 8 GPUs.
 Use the environment variable `CUDA_VISIBLE_DEVICES` to control how many and which GPUs to use.

 With the following command lines, the training results (models and logs) should be in `$ROOT/Outputs/xxx/` where `xxx` is the .yaml file name used in the command without the ".yaml" extension.
 If you want to test with your trained models, simply run the test commands described above by setting `--load_ckpt` as the path of your trained models.